emmt/OptimPack/README.md

-OptimPack library is written in C but, in order to make embedding OptimPack into another language as easy as possible, most routines use **reverse communication**: all local variables needed by the optimizers get saved into workspaces created by the library and the optimizers never explicitely call the penalty function to optimize.
+OptimPack library is written in C but, in order to make embedding OptimPack into another language as easy as possible, most routines use **reverse communication**: all local variables needed by the optimizers get saved into workspaces created by the library and the optimizers never directly call the function to optimize.

 The following language bindings allow OptimPack to be used in other programming
 languages: